-- Close to your school or home, so that you can observe it often - Ideally one of the 7 species of the campaign - With at least one south-facing branch that is positioned low so that you can observe the buds closely. - The tree should not be shaded by a building (ideally the tree-building distance is more than the height of the building)
+- Close to your school or home, so that you can observe it often - Ideally one of the 7 species of the campaign

+- With at least one south-facing branch that is positioned low so that you can observe the buds closely. - If possible, choose a tree that is not shaded by a building (Ideally the treebuilding distance is more than the height of the building), watered or fertilized.
+If any of these conditions cannot be met, make a note of this when creating your site.